Updated 25/05/2026

 The Relay Pro system is designed to deliver a fabric-covered metal scaffold (stent graft) into the thoracic aorta to reinforce weakened arterial walls.
 During the procedure, the device is advanced through a catheter and must unclasp cleanly from the delivery system once positioned correctly.
 When this unclasp mechanism fails, the graft remains tethered to the delivery catheter, leaving the surgeon unable to proceed with standard minimally invasive technique.

-According to Bolton Medical’s submission to the FDA, the failure to unclasp forces clinicians to convert to open surgical repair—a far more traumatic intervention requiring full thoracic incision, general anaesthesia, and extracorporeal circulation support.
-This conversion carries substantially higher morbidity and mortality compared to the intended endovascular procedure, and the FDA recall notice explicitly states the potential for patient death.
+According to the FDA recall notice, the failure to unclasp forces clinicians to convert to open surgical repair—a far more traumatic intervention requiring full thoracic incision, general anaesthesia, and extracorporeal circulation support.
+The FDA recall notice explicitly states the potential for patient death.

 Why This Recall Matters for Vascular Surgery and Patient Safety